Crozwords/Crozwords/HallOfFame.md

 **INTRODUCING** - **HALL OF FAME**

 So what is it?
-Starting FRESH in 2023, this is a Tournamnet Discord specific event where you can compete amongst the community to try to hold as many mon-specific records as possible under the KAIZO IRONMON ruleset.
-You can also **WIN CROZ's MONEY.** This event will run from January 1, 2023 to December 31, 2023.
+This is a Tournamnet Discord specific event where you can compete amongst the community to try to hold as many mon-specific records as possible under the KAIZO IRONMON ruleset.
+This is an **annual** event will run from January 1 to December 31.
 Who will reign as the greatest record holder in the server??!!??

-The purpose of this event is to help grow the server and the community as a whole.
-In increments of 10$, CROZ is offering 10x the number of discord members by December 31, 2023.
-Currently 20$ (200 dc members) to the person who holds the MOST individual pokemon records, PER GAME.
-Games offered are FRLG, Emerald, Platinum, HGSS, and BW.
-So tell your friends, get them interested and the prize pool will go up!
+There is also a leaderboard for **all-time record holders.** which tracks total records from all years.

-Every mon will have it's own unique RECORD HOLDER, based on most completed milestones.
+Every mon will have it's own unique RECORD HOLDER, based on sequentially completed milestones.

 <br>